Data Centers in Serbia

 Power Analysis

-Average Cost Of Power: Industrial electricity costs are estimated between €0.12–€0.15/kWh as of September 2025.
-This competitive pricing can significantly lower operational expenditures for high-density deployments.
-The national energy mix is approximately 70% fossil fuels (primarily lignite coal) and 30% renewables, mostly from hydropower.
+Average Cost Of Power Industrial power costs are estimated between €0.12 and €0.15/kWh, as of September 2025.
+These competitive rates help maintain predictable operational expenditures for colocation and large-scale deployments.
+The national grid relies on a mix of approximately 70% fossil fuels and 30% renewables, primarily hydropower.

 Market Access, Business & Tax Climate